mvolkmann/MyUnixEnv/notes/MicronautNotes.md

 - `./gradlew run`
   - on first run this downloads gradle which takes a long time
 - listens on a random port
-- to specify the port, edit src/main/resources/application.yml and uncomment these lines
+- to specify the port, edit `src/main/resources/application.yml` and uncomment these lines:

   ```yml
   //    server: